lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This document also assumes that the L2 data unit size does not vary while a fragmented SCHC Packet is being transmitted.

-To adapt the SCHC F/R to the capabilities of LPWAN technologies is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
+To adapt the SCHC F/R to the capabilities of LPWAN technologies, it is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
 This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

 SCHC F/R uses the knowledge of the L2 Word size (see {{Term}}) to encode some messages.
 Therefore, SCHC MUST know the L2 Word size.
 SCHC F/R generates SCHC Fragments and SCHC ACKs that are, for most of them, multiples of L2 Words.